Yodiwo Blog

 What Does Supply Chain Transparency Really Mean?

-Supply chain transparency is not just about knowing who your direct suppliers are and having some scattered, inaccurate data.
+Supply chain transparency is not just about knowing who your suppliers are..
 It means understanding the full picture.
 It means also being able to answer questions such as:

-• Which ones contribute the most to Scope 3 emissions?
+• Which suppliers contribute the most to Scope 3 emissions?

 • Which assessments are overdue?

-• Which suppliers meet our sustainability standards and which do not?
+• Which suppliers do/don’t meet our sustainability standards?

 Having this information is not only about compliance.
 It allows companies to make smarter decisions.
 To improve sourcing strategies.
 To detect risks earlier.
 To work with suppliers on improvement, not just punishment.